DanielJ-OBrien/DanielJ-OBrien/README.md

-Know python and c#, not current projects.
+Know python and c#, no current projects.

 Starting to look at webdev.